 Continuing Education

 We value the importance of continuing education as a way to stay at the forefront of the industry.
-We provide a number of online and on-site presentations and classes to help architects further their knowledge.
+We provide a number of online and on-site presentations and classes to help architects and designers further their knowledge.
+All of the courses below are certified by AIA and several of them are also certified by IDCEC as well.

 VTI 103 - Specifying HPDL Architectural Wood Doors